User Review( votes)

 As a staffing professional, you’re probably well aware of Title I of the Americans with Disabilities Act of 1990.
-In September of 2010, the Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Standards for Accessible Design.
+In addition, in September of 2010, the Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Standards for Accessible Design.

 These standards state that all electronic and information technology must be accessible to people with disabilities.

 - Americans with disabilities and their friends, families, and caregivers.

 - Private employers with 15 or more employees.
 This includes most staffing firms.

 - Businesses operating for the benefit of the public, which includes government contractors.